 Top five – Paris

 - Drink champagne at the top of the Eiffel Tower – my husband is not great with heights but there was no way we were not scaling the most famous landmark in the city.
-At the top you will find a champagne bar were you can treat your loved one (or yourself) to a glass of the fizzy stuff.
+At the top, you will find a champagne bar where you can treat your loved one (or yourself) to a glass of the fizzy stuff.

 - The Louvre – a monsoon (maybe a slight exaggeration) hit Paris the day we went to visit the Louvre.
 Which meant we had the whole courtyard of the Louvre Museum all to ourselves resulting in amazing pictures of just the two of us and the pyramid.